mnahkies/openapi-code-generator/packages/openapi-code-generator/README.md

 #### Custom Koa app / configuration

 The provided `bootstrap` function has a limited range of options.
-For more advanced use-cases, eg: `https`, or binding to a specific ip address you will need to construct your own Koa `app`.
+For more advanced use-cases, such as `https` you will need to construct your own Koa `app`.

 The only real requirement is that you provide a body parsing middleware before the `router` that places a parsed request body on the `ctx.body` property.